nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Step 1.
 The `EditMemberCommand`/`EditApplicantCommand` object's `execute()` method is called.
 * Step 2.
 The `MEMBER_INDEX`/`APPLICANT_INDEX` is checked to be within the valid range of the displayed member/applicant list.
 If the `MEMBER_INDEX`/`APPLICANT_INDEX` given is invalid(i.e out of range), a `CommandException` is thrown.
 * Step 3.
 The `Member`/`Applicant` at the given `MEMBER_INDEX`/`APPLICANT_INDEX` is referenced.
 * Step 4.
-The number of fields to be edited are checked.
+The number of field(s) to be edited are checked.
 If there are no fields to be edited, a `CommandException` is thrown.
 * Step 4.
 The model object's `setMember()`/`setApplicant()` method is called.
 The input parameter is the referenced `Member`/`Applicant` and the new `Member`/`Applicant` with the updated details.
 * Step 5.
 The `Member's`/`Applicant's` field(s) are edited.